David Koch (television presenter): Other

 Koch also co-hosted another Seven Network production, Where Are They Now?, also with then-Sunrise co-host Melissa Doyle.
 He also hosts a show for small businesses, Kochie's Business Builders, which airs on Sundays on the Seven Network.

+He has also co-hosted Seven Network's annual Christmas TV special Carols in the Domain eight times between 2014 and 2022.

 Recognition

 Koch was nominated for a silver Logie in 2004 and 2005 for Best TV Presenter.